Sir Eglamour of Artois: Plot

+References in literature

+Shakespeare

+In Act I, Scene ii of Two Gentlemen of Verona, Julia and her waiting-woman discuss three of Julia's potential romantic interests.
+First on the list is Sir Eglamour:

 Mysterious boats in literature and legend

-Medieval Romance
+Medieval romance

 Geoffrey Chaucer wrote a Canterbury tale about a young lady, Constance, who alone survives a massacre only to be put into an open boat and set adrift upon the sea.
 Chaucer told this story as the Man of Law's Tale in the late-14th century, and his tale of the setting-adrift of Constance in an open boat derives from an earlier, Latin version.
 The Middle English Breton lai Emaré also incorporates this element in its plot.
 Just like Constance, and just like Christabel in this tale of Sir Eglamour of Artois, Emaré narrowly survives death and is put instead into a boat which takes her to a distant land and a new life.

 The Middle English poem, the Isle of Ladies describes a dreamer who is transported in his dream to an island where only women live, an Otherworldly island made of glass where he sees his lady love.
 She travels in a boat back to her own country and he travels back later with a cargo of corpses, which miraculously revive when they arrive on the further shore and seeds are put into their mouths.